So this is a story of how we, productivity and collaboration software creators, eat our own dog food.

 Such a simple structure made all the documentation we needed, we always ensured there is at least one task in the “Next Up” column so engineers who free up can pull it in.
 We also followed a strict morning standup routine to review progress and talk about impediments.
 This structure also gave a lot of power to streamline purely technical research work.
 Keep in mind though, that our pre-alpha version did not look that good and it was a complete wild west of programmer art.
 But nonetheless already working real-time Kanban Board.
 Lastly, a very important part of process shaping was our recurring retrospectives once a month.

-Why we decided to move to Scrum?
+Why have we decided to move to Scrum?

 Easy choice was to go for 2 week sprints, in order to ship twice a month a minor release as well as patches if necessary.

 In parallel we also have a support process that is way simpler when using Kanban, so we keep doing it there, though it is also feeding our Scrum process.
 To support our scope and mix of approaches we ended up having 4 Kanban boards tailored for shaping work items and flowing them into the development pipeline.